 Like every other aspect of divorce, your mediation will only be as successful as you are prepared.

-Just because it’s a more informal and flexible way to separate does not mean you can walk in unprepared and leave with a settlement agreement that will satisfy.
+Just because it’s a more informal and flexible way to separate than litigation or collaborative divorce does not mean you can walk in unprepared and leave with a settlement agreement that will satisfy.
 Mediation takes a lot of preparation, which requires a lot of work on both ends, but is the best way to increase the chances of success in the end.

 Proper preparation starts as far in advance as possible, so getting started now will give you a real leg up when the day comes.